Pass-through with Price Dispersion: Equilibrium Characterization

 The independent consideration model reveals a clean hierarchical structure.
-The key equilibrium object is $\Gamma(\mu) = \lambda_j F_j^\mu(\mu)$, which is \emph{common across all firms} in the overlapping support region.
-Higher-reach firms ($\lambda_j$ large) have flatter CDFs: they spread the same $\Gamma(\mu)$ over a larger mass of aware consumers, so each consumer is less likely to see low prices from them.
-The firm with highest reach faces the most competition and must sometimes charge the monopoly margin to earn its equilibrium profit, thus, the atom at $\mu = 1$.
+The key equilibrium object is \(\Gamma(\mu)=\lambda_j F_j^\mu(\mu)\), which is common across active firms on each support interval.
+Hence, whenever firm \(j\) is active, \(F_j^\mu(\mu)=\Gamma(\mu)/\lambda_j\).
+Higher-reach firms (\(\lambda_j\) large), therefore, have flatter CDFs: they place less mass on low margins and, equivalently, maintain higher margins at each quantile.
+The leader’s atom at \(\mu=1\) reflects this hierarchy.
+Firm 1 has the largest equilibrium profit target, \(\pi_1^*=\lambda_1\underline{\mu}\), and the flattest CDF, so its continuous part does not exhaust all mass below \(1\); indeed, \(F_1^\mu(1^-)=\lambda_2/\lambda_1<1\), and the remaining mass is placed at the monopoly margin.